nobl9/ekg/CONTRIBUTING.md

 and commit it to the repository (otherwise CI checks won't pass).

-Ensure that checks pass, perform

-to install the required dependencies perform the below command
+to install the required dependencies and ensure all checks pass, first perform the below command

 ```bash
 npm install
 ```

-to run all checks execute
+And then run all checks, executing the following command

 ```bash
 npm run check-all